Skip to main content

 Wola Joseph, Chief Legal Officer at Eko Electricity Distribution Company (EKEDC), spoke to the Engendering Industries Partner Network about implementing survivor-centered approaches to workplace harassment.

-Tell us about your journey to become a leader in Nigeria’s male-dominated power industry.
+Tell us about your journey to become a leader in Nigeria’s power industry, a sector with historically low female representation

 I am the fifth in a family of six children and always wanted to excel in everything that I did.
 I experienced a hardship early in life, losing my dad at the age of five.
 I grew up with my mom playing both the mom and dad role, and she was my champion and role model.
 My mom shaped who I am today as a leader, instilling in me qualities like discipline, hard work, and dedication.
-These qualities have enabled me to deal with the challenges that come along with working in a male-dominated industry.
+These qualities have enabled me to deal with the challenges that come along with working in an industry with low female representation.
 They have allowed me to develop a tougher skin.

 How has this toughness helped you overcome barriers and advance your work?